Little Hours

-In Christianity, the Little Hours or minor hours are the canonical hours.
+In Christianity, the Little Hours or minor hours are a subset of the canonical hours.
 The minor are those celebrated between Lauds and Vespers; they consist of Terce, Sext, Nones, and Compline.
 The minor hours, so called because their structure is shorter and simpler than that of the major hours, are celebrated at intervals between the major hours as a means of sanctifying the various stages of daylight and the workday.

 History

 From the time of the early Church, the practice of seven fixed prayer times have been taught; in Apostolic Tradition, Hippolytus instructed Christians to pray seven times a day "on rising, at the lighting of the evening lamp, at bedtime, at midnight" and "the third, sixth and ninth hours of the day, being hours associated with Christ's Passion."
 This has given rise to the practice of praying the canonical hours at seven fixed prayer times.
 The canonical hours are found in a book known as a breviary.